 This is followed by yet another jewelled skeleton

 , then it's straight back to India

 in Agra.
 I know it's a mausoleum, but it dates so far back that for me it's outside of the time frame normally relevant for dark tourism (see concept of dark tourism

-), and the Taj is also a rather mainstream mass-tourism attraction.
+), though opinions on this vary.
+The Taj is today a rather mainstream mass-tourism attraction.